La Trobe University: Academic reputation

+In the 2026 Quacquarelli Symonds World University Rankings (published 2025), the university attained a tied position of #233 (17th nationally).

+In the Times Higher Education World University Rankings 2026 (published 2025), the university attained a position of #251–300 (tied 14–20th nationally).

+In the 2025 Academic Ranking of World Universities, the university attained a position of #301–400 (tied 14–20th nationally).

+In the 2025–2026 U.S. News & World Report Best Global Universities, the university attained a tied position of #278 (tied 19th nationally).

+In the CWTS Leiden Ranking 2024, the university attained a position of #458 (19th nationally).

+Student outcomes

+The Australian Government's QILT conducts national surveys documenting the student life cycle from enrolment through to employment.
+These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction than perceived reputation, research output and citation counts.

+In the 2023 Employer Satisfaction Survey, graduates of the university had an overall employer satisfaction rate of 85.9%.

+In the 2023 Graduate Outcomes Survey, graduates of the university had a full-time employment rate of 78.5% for undergraduates and 89.2% for postgraduates.
+The initial full-time salary was A$69,400 for undergraduates and A$90,000 for postgraduates.

+In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 73.8% meanwhile postgraduates rated their overall education experience at 78.2%.

 Student life

-Student Union
+Student union

-The former La Trobe University Students' Union was responsible for the Eagle Bar, Contact Student Services but its role has been considerably diminished as a consequence of Voluntary Student Unionism.
+The former La Trobe University Students' Union was responsible for the Eagle Bar (previously just Uni Bar), Contact Student Services but its role has been considerably diminished as a consequence of Voluntary Student Unionism.
+Uni Bar was the first licensed bar on an Australian university.
+Thursday 'bar nights' were well attended by residential college students.
+By 1990 it opened every day at 1pm with regular musical acts throughout academic months and even an annual "Battle of the Bands" competition.

 There used to be three main student representative bodies on campus known as the La Trobe University Student Guild, the Student's Representative Council and the La Trobe Postgraduate Student's Association.
 The La Trobe University Student Representative Council, became the principal representative body on campus and a student advocacy group as well as student representatives for welfare, disability, women, queer, indigenous, environment, education and welfare and the Guild managed student services.
 In 2011 however, the Student's Representative Council, the La Trobe Postgraduate Students Association, the Students Guild and the university merged the three separate organisations into one body: the La Trobe Student Union.

 The largest faculty-based student representative organisation on campus is the Law Students Association (LSA).
 Postgraduate students are represented in the new union.
 The students at the Bendigo campus are represented by the Bendigo Student Association (BSA), a much less activist and political organisation than the student union.
 The BSA publishes the 3rd Degree magazine.